-We are in the southeastern United States but because of the elevation, the weather is a lot more like the northeast (at AS IF Center, you’ll be in the equivalent of Pennsylvania/ southern New York state; on top of Mitchell or Roan, you’ll be in Canada).
+We are in the southeastern United States but because of the elevation, the weather is a lot more like the northeast (at AS IF Center, you’ll be in the climate equivalent of Pennsylvania; on top of Mitchell or Roan, you’ll be in Canada).
 In fall and spring, you will want to have a fleece along and other winter gear.
 We sometimes get snows as early as October and as late as March or April.
 Even in summer, it’s nice to have some layers, as some nights can be cool.
 The weather in this part of the world is extremely changeable, and on many days, it’s different from mountain to mountain.
 Our region gets a lot of precipitation so it’s handy to have a rain poncho, especially if you plan to spend time on area trails.
 You can check the forecasts at NOAA for zip code 28705 (Bakersville).
 Ray’s Weather also offers good weather information with a bit of local color.

 Driving here is beautiful but can be a bit of a challenge.
-Many roads are winding or have hairpin turns.
+Many roads are winding and have hairpin turns.
 You may not be able to see a big quarry truck speeding around the corner, so just assume there is one.
 Remarkably, some of the roads on steep slopes don’t have guardrails, be aware of that.
 You may get behind a slow-driving tractor or distracted tourist, and if you do, just be patient.
 It’s best not to pass on mountain roads.
 Sometimes folks will pull over and let you come by.
 If you are prone to getting carsick on winding roads, some of our visitors have recommended wearing Sea Bands on your wrists- they are inexpensive, effective, and have no side effects.
 Also, if you plan to drive at night, keep in mind that the same very dark skies that make our region a great place for stargazing, moth observations, and fireflies also make it a little more difficult to drive at night.